 But what we also say is that a smart online strategy relies on both paid and organic searches.

 A paid ad is ideal for targeting – and for announcing something specific like a sale.
 It’s a fast solution too.

 Organic methods are generally more slow-burn for longer-term gains.
 They promote, but they also build loyalty and recognition via improved user experience.
 You could say they lay the foundation for those snappier, targeted paid-for ads.

 So, how do you ensure organic SEO for your site?

 Driving high-quality organic SEO is first-rate content and user experience.

-- Speak their language: research keywords and the language your audience uses to find you.
+Research keywords and the language your audience uses to find you.
 Thinking like your visitors helps produce relevant, organic content.
 Use keywords in titles too – these are picked up by search engines.

-- Make it inviting: design for clarity.
+Design for clarity.
 Use short paragraphs, headlines, pull-quotes and bullets.

-- Check out the competition: then trump their content and UX.
+Then trump their content and UX.

-- Build links: still a vital method for shooting up those rankings.
+Still a vital method for shooting up those rankings.
 How about: